Performance Lab Mind Review

 Towards the end of the first week, I did start to feel something.
 Or rather, I noticed something – I had done all of my invoicing before the end of my month (usually a task that bleeds into the following month), without really thinking about it.

-The following week, I had achieved so much more than I had anticipated that I had started to reach out to some prospective clients with new ideas for work.
-All of a sudden, I wasn’t just about fitting in all of my work into a week, I was getting it done early, so I could think about expanding my business – focus on marketing myself, rather than just getting by with the work I had.
+The following week, I had achieved so much more than I had anticipated, that I had started to reach out to some prospective clients with new ideas for work.

-It was a strange feeling – I didn’t actually feel any different at all, it just seemed like everything had suddenly become easier.
+It was a strange adjustment – I didn’t actually feel any different at all, it just seemed like everything had suddenly become easier.
 I was working better, not longer, and I was getting more work done than I thought I was capable of.
-No staring out of the window – I just got things done.

 I was really impressed by the change I saw in myself when I started taking Performance Lab Mind – it was exactly what I had been missing, and it has genuinely changed my life for the better.